HdrHistogram/HdrHistogramJS/README.md

 ## Histogram logs

-HistogramLogWriter and HistogramLogReader classes have been migratedand the API isquite similar to the one you might have used with the Java version.
+HistogramLogWriter and HistogramLogReader classes have been migrated and the API is quite similar to the one you might have used with the Java version.
 Below a simple usage example of the HistogramLogWriter, where the log contents are appended to a string variable:

 ```